New publication! The actin cytoskeleton plays multiple roles in structural colour formation in butterfly wing scales

 We found that the actin cytoskeleton was being extensively re-organised throughout development in a way that prefigured the formation of different structural elements of the scale.

 Merge of actin (phalloidin, green) and chitin (CBD-TMR, magenta).
 Cartoon insets highlight the purported location of the actin filaments (green) and the associated cuticle structure (magenta).
 A At 63% development actin can be seen below the scale ridges.
 B At 69% development actin filaments are patterned along the side of a ridge, appearing like the microribs of adult scales.
 C At 75% development, the main scale body is filled with square ‘blocks’ of actin within the window regions in between the crossribs.
-Scale bars: (AC) 10 μm; (Ai, Bi, Ci) 2 μm.
+Scale bars: (A–C) 10 μm; (Ai, Bi, Ci) 2 μm.

 Vicky then went on to show that disrupting actin, after the ridges have formed but before the nanostructures form, led to an almost complete loss of structural colour.
 Showing that actin is essential for nanostructure (and so structural colour) formation.